1,000+ Opportunities

 Save a search for “Department of Housing And Urban Development” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Grant funding under this program is made to Indian tribes and TDHEs that are eligible to receive Indian Housing Block Grant funding under the Native American Housing Assistance and Self-Determination Act of 1996 (NAHASDA).
+Search similar grants →According to the current listing, eligibility includes: Grant funding under this program is made to Indian tribes and TDHEs that are eligible to receive Indian Housing Block Grant funding under the Native American Housing Assistance and Self-Determination Act of 1996 (NAHASDA).
 Eligible applicant types include: Tribally Designated Housing Authority, Federally Recognized Indian/Native American/Alaska Native Tribal Government.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program